5 Things You Need to Know About HPV

 Men aren't immune to HPV.

 In addition to cancer of the cervix, some HPV strains can lead to cancers of the penis, anus and throat, as well as genital warts.
-Every year, approximately 9,300 men are affected by cancers caused by HPV, according to the CDC.
-There is currently no HPV test available for men, but just like with women, most HPV infections in males go away on their own, says Dr. Gecsi.
+Every year, nearly 9,300 men are affected by cancers caused by HPV, the CDC says.
+There is currently no HPV test available for men, but just like with women, most HPV infections in males go away on their own, Dr. Gecsi says.

 Condoms can’t fully protect you against HPV.